Cancor

 Cancor (died 771) was a Frankish count associated with Lorsch Abbey.
 He was son of a noble lady Williswinda.

-As her only known husband before she was widowed was named Robert, it has been proposed that Cancor was son to Robert I, Count of Hesbaye, who was also alive in the 8th century.
+Since Williswinda's only known husband before being widowed was named Robert (Rodbert), it has been proposed that Cancor was a son of Robert, Count or Duke in the Hesbaye, who lived in the 8th century.
+Robert II of Hesbaye may have been his brother or his nephew.

-In 764, together with his widowed mother Williswinda, Cancor founded Lorsch Abbey as a proprietary church and monastery on their estate, Laurissa (Lorsch).
+Together with his widowed mother Williswinda, Cancor founded Lorsch Abbey in 764, as a proprietary church and monastery on their estate Laurissa (Lorsch).
 They entrusted its government to Cancor's cousin Chrodegang, Bishop of Metz.
 Chrodegang dedicated the church and monastery to Saint Peter and became its first abbot.
-The founders later enriched the new abbey by further donations.

-In 766, shortly before his death, Chrodegang resigned as Abbot of Lorsch owing to his other important duties as Bishop of Metz.
-He then sent his brother Gundeland, another nephew of Cancor, to Lorsch as his successor.
+The founders later enriched the new abbey with further donations.
+In 766, shortly before his death, Chrodegang resigned as Abbot of Lorsch (owing to his duties as Bishop of Metz) and sent his brother Gundeland, another nephew of Cancor, to Lorsch as his successor.

-According to one source, Cancor was probably related to the Robertians.
-His father's name may have been Rodbert.
-Robert may have been his brother or his nephew.

 Cancor married a noblewoman named Angila, of unknown parentage, probably before 766.
 Cancor and Angila had four children: